Series: 200 Administrative Services

 Definitions:

-“Expressive Activity” is non-commercial expression that is protected by the First Amendment to the United States Constitution, which may include peaceful assembly, speeches, protests, picketing, and similar expressive communications and activities.
-Expressive Activity does not inflict or threaten harm, cause a breach of the peace, consist of fighting words, incite individual(s) to commit a crime or cause panic, is not obscene or defamatory, and for the purposes of this Operating Procedure, is not intended to include activity covered by the Soliciting and Promoting on Campus Operating Procedure 217.11.
+“Expressive Activity” means non-commercial expression that is protected by the First Amendment to the United States Constitution, which may include peaceful assembly, speeches, protests, picketing, and similar expressive communications and activities.
+Expressive Activity does not include expression that constitutes a true threat, inflicts physical harm, causes a breach of the peace, consists of fighting words, incites individuals to commit a crime or cause panic, or is obscene or defamatory.
+For the purposes of this Operating Procedure, Expressive Activity is not intended to include activity covered by the Soliciting and Promoting on Campus Operating Procedure 217.11.

 “Participants” means any member of the campus community, including all students, personnel, and visitors, who engages in Expressive Activity on the JCCC campus.